 You can go cowboy camping and sleep on the ground, under the open sky, in nothing but a bedroll, but this can be a bit rough.

-There are some parts of the Camino Frances which are mountainous and can be chilly, so either bank on blankets being available or take a fleece blanket which is very light.
+There are some parts of the Camino Frances that are mountainous and can be chilly, so either bank on blankets being available or take a fleece blanket which is very light.

 A survival blanket is also a possibility – they are also very light.
 Though you will be carrying the blanket for 30+ days to use on only two nights.